golioth/developer-training/website/docs/zephyr-training/03_LED/add-led-devicetree.md

 nodes are addressed from C code.

 * **Desired outcome(s)**
-  1. Your board blinks LED2 at 1 Hz (but you mapped that LED!!)
+  1. Your board blinks LED2 at 1 Hz (but this time, you mapped that LED!!)
 * **Time Estimate:** 15 minutes

 ## Anatomy of an Overlay File